dasebe/robinhoodcache/README.md

     {"t": 0, "d": [{"02129bb8": {"S": [34908], "U": ["dd6bd7c22aa542aeb"], "C": [1]}, "7385c12d": {"S": [37858], "U": ["c142d7ef7415bf3a8"], "C": [1]}, "c1042784": {"S": [37856], "U": ["48dd2200faaaa4a76"], "C": [1]}, "1289b3bb": {"S": [37857], "U": ["427bc1d6a9fe40e0d"], "C": [1]}, "b4fbebd8": {"S": [14060], "U": ["958b74446d06a9d97"], "C": [1]}}]}

+### Deployment Parameters

+See `docker_env.sh` for a description of available parameters.

+In addition to these parameters, every deployment uses a set of configs to determine features of the experiment.
+The default behavior of `docker_env.sh` is to specify a sample config located at https://robinhoodbucket.blob.core.windows.net/cmurobinhood .

+### Deployment

+To deploy the RobinHood testbed you will need to set up a [docker swarm cluster](https://docs.docker.com/v17.09/engine/swarm/).
+We used more than 50-100 Azure servers in our experiments, running Ubuntu 17.10 and Docker version 18.03.
+At least the servers running the backends will need to have a local disk mounted at /ssd.
+You will also need to set up a Docker container registry.
+Once all nodes have joined the swarm

+ - authenticate the swarm manager with the registry
+ - the swarm manager needs to pull all RobinHood images from your registry
+ - the swarm nodes need to be tagged with their roles (i.e., labeled with the type of container that is going to run there)
+ - update the deployment parameters and verify that all containers in the config file (swarm/robinhood-compose.yml) are pulled and ready to go
+ - finally, you can deploy the docker stack from our compose file

+The last two steps are automated by a bash script (swarm/swarm.sh).

 # External libraries